Last Updated on 21 August 2024 by Cycloscope

 WiFi and Connectivity when Backpacking or Cycling Mozambique

-SIM cards are available at the official companies shops (Movitel, Vodacom, etc), credit vouchers can be purchased almost everywhere, even sometimes in “tribal” villages.
+SIM cards are available at the official companies’ shops (Movitel, Vodacom, etc), and credit vouchers can be purchased almost everywhere, even sometimes in “tribal” villages.

 Mozambique Visa Requirements

-Letter of invitation/hotel booking was asked to us at the Swaziland border of Goba – we didn’t have it and there was a bribing mood going on – fortunately, we could call our contact in Maputo and sort things out thanks to him.
+A letter of invitation/hotel booking was asked of us at the Swaziland border of Goba – we didn’t have it and there was a bribing mood going on – fortunately, we could call our contact in Maputo and sort things out thanks to him.

 Mozambican border officers are often lazy, always slow, and sometimes troublesome.
 The first thing we learned is that you always need to have a pen with you to fill out the visa application form, they won’t give you one

-The visa costs 50 USD, you can pay in Dollars, in Metical or in South African Rand (at least from the border with Swaziland).
+The visa costs 50 USD, and you can pay in Dollars, in Metical, or in South African Rand (at least from the border with Swaziland).

 The entry visa is valid for 30 days, check the expiration date that will be printed on your passport.
 It is possible to request the extension of the visa to the immigration office, we have been told of success stories at Maxixe and the release of the extension on the same day but also many horror stories.